How to clean the fridge without chemicals using natural ingredients

 7. Placing a piece of charcoal in the fridge works to eliminate bad odors.

 8. Soak a slice of bread (white part) in vinegar and place it in an open container inside the fridge.

 9. Place a peeled potato on a plate inside the fridge.
 Change it every 2 days.

-10. Another way to get rid of bad odor in the fridge is to use almond extract diluted in warm water.
+10. Another way to eliminate bad odor in the fridge is to use almond extract diluted in warm water.